smackey15/HooksPractice/README.md

 - Any dead cell with exactly three alive neighbors becomes alive (reproduction)
 - Any alive cell with exactly two or three alive neighbors remains alive
-- Any alive cell with less than two or more than three alive neighbors becomes dead (underpopulation or overpopulation)
+- Any alive cell with less than two or more than three alive neighbors becomes dead (underpopulation or overpopulation) These rules are applied simultaneously to every cell on the grid, dead or alive.
-- This produces a new grid and the rules are then applied to this new grid, and so on
+This produces a new grid and the rules are then applied to this new grid, and so on

 ## Technologies